 How can I tell if a car insurance company is reliable?

-Look for third-party ratings from sources like J.D.
-Power, AM Best and the National Association of Insurance Commissioners (NAIC).
-High customer satisfaction and financial strength scores are strong indicators of a trustworthy insurer.
+Third-party ratings from J.D.
+Power, AM Best and the National Association of Insurance Commissioners (NAIC) give you an idea about insurance companies.
+High customer satisfaction and financial strength scores mean an insurer is trustworthy.

 Why do car insurance quotes vary between companies?